orbeon/orbeon-forms-doc/Form-Runner-~-Buttons-and-Processes.md

 - `review`: navigate to the review page if the data is valid
 - `edit`: navigate to the edit page from the review page
 - `send`: validate then send data to a service
+- `pdf`: generate a PDF version of the current form
+- `tiff` [SINCE Orbeon Forms 4.11]
+    - generate a TIFF version of the current form (see [[TIFF Production|Form Runner ~ TIFF Production]])
 - `email`: validate then email data
 - `collapse-all`: run the action of the same name
 - `expand-all`: run the action of the same name
 - `refresh`: visit all controls and update the page (noscript mode only)
 - `wizard-prev`: run the action of the same name
 - `wizard-next`: run the action of the same name
-- `close`: navigate to the URL specified by `oxf.fr.detail.close.uri` or, if not specified, to the summary page
-    *NOTE: The button in fact navigates to a page, but doesn't just close the current window/tab, as there is no cross-browser way to do this.*
+- `close`: navigate to the URL specified by `oxf.fr.detail.close.uri` or, if not specified, to the summary page *NOTE: The button in fact navigates to a page, but doesn't just close the current window/tab, as there is no cross-browser way to do this.*

-In fact all buttons can do the same tasks if they are configured appropriately!
+In fact all buttons except the `pdf` and `tiff` buttons can do the same tasks if they are configured appropriately!
 But by default the buttons above are preconfigured to do different tasks, for convenience.

 ## Standard dialogs